mak-thevar/core-webapi-boilerplate/README.md

 - [Swagger](https://swagger.io/) for API documentation has been added.
 - [Entityframework Core](https://docs.microsoft.com/en-us/ef/core/) has been configured for database communication. (_Currently have added SQLLite for sample DB_)
 - Follows [Repository pattern](https://deviq.com/repository-pattern/) for the database operations.
-- A Sample controller to Add Posts with Register user and Login User has been added.
+- A Sample controller to Add Todos with Register user and Login User has been added.

 ## 🔘 Contributing